WrightLabScience/EvoWeaver-ExampleCode/README.md

 A detailed explanation of each folder follows.

+Additional data that were too large to include on GitHub are available on Zenodo (DOI: [10.5281/zenodo.13256882](http://doi.org/10.5281/zenodo.13256882)). **None of these files are needed to generate any figures**.
+Everything required for figure generation is available in this repository.
+Zenodo contains more data for completeness, as well as some supporting datafiles for scripts in the "OtherDataGeneration" folder.

 ## Main Figure Folders

 Each of these folders contains scripts to generate the figures appearing in the main text.
 These scripts output figures to `OutputFigures/MainFigures`.